bjornregnell/reqeng-book/README.md

 # reqeng-book

-* This repo includes ongoing work on an open source textbook to support teaching & learning of [Requirements Engineering](https://en.wikipedia.org/wiki/Requirements_engineering) (RE), a sub-discipline of [Software Engineering](https://en.wikipedia.org/wiki/Software_engineering) (SE).
+* This repo includes ongoing work on an open source textbook to support teaching & learning of [Requirements Engineering](https://en.wikipedia.org/wiki/Requirements_engineering) (RE), a sub-discipline of [Software Engineering](https://en.wikipedia.org/wiki/Software_engineering).

 * The intended readers include engineering students at undergraduate and graduate level as well as practitioners in software industry, as well as teachers at university level.